 We will reply to your message confirming availability at the sessions.

-These sessions can run indoors under current Covid-19 restrictions but are limited to 15 adults attending.
 Please contact us to let us know you’d like to attend so we can confirm there is space.
-At this time we can also only allow one adult per child.
+At this time we would encourage only allow one adult per child.
 Adults are welcome to bring more than one child.

 We will keep the space safe for you by: